 Best Gardens to Visit in Asheville NC

 Asheville, North Carolina's scenic natural landscape is a mecca for greenery, flowers and blooms.
-The Asheville area has a favorable climate for lush gardens, and the locals have a long history of being instilled with a passion and respect for protecting and showcasing the land.
+This garden-lover's paradise has a favorable climate for lush gardens, and the locals have a long history of being instilled with a passion and respect for protecting and showcasing the land.

 In the late 19th century, George W. Vanderbilt hired Frederick Law Olmsted, the father of modern American landscape architecture, to oversee the development of his new estate, Biltmore.
 Under Olmsted's keen oversight, Vanderbilt hired a forestry manager to revitalize his land, thus setting into motion the first forestry stewardship practices in the country.
 Asheville, known as the Cradle of Forestry, continues to be on the cutting edge of horticulture in the Southeast.